elmundio87/poc-powershell-dsc-testing-in-azure/Notes.md

 ```

 If your powershell is failing to compile into a MOF for whatever reason, add the `--log-level=DEBUG` parameter to diagnose.

+I have made a PR in the kitchen-dsc repo that should make it easier to diagnose errors without having to run in DEBUG logging mode.